Low back pain and smoking are strongly correlated.

 The chiropractic profession is committed to the health of your whole body which is why we stick our necks out and risk addressing subjects like smoking, obesity and the dangers of being a couch potato.

 Yes, we lose some patients when talk about low back pain and smoking; but if we can save just 10% of our patients from the ravages of these habits, it's worth the breath.

 It is painful, I know; at the end of the day we live and die by our choices.
-Don't take it out on your chiropractor, or medical either, when they choose to raise such issues.
+Do not take it out on your chiropractor, or medical either, when they choose to raise such issues.
 They do it because they care; it would be much easier to look the other way, and give you pills.